panzerdp/dmitripavlutin.com/content/posts/156-vue-show-hide-element/index.md

 <div v-show="value">I am an element</div>
 ```

-`v-show` deals as follows with showing the element:
+`v-show` deals with showing the element as follows:

 A) If the value supplied to `v-show` is `true` (or truthy), then the element is visible;